coderboi7/Heh-series/README.md

 # Heh-series
-So this is a malware series that i like to develop on my free time for fun.
+So this is a malware series that i like to develop on my free time for fun and to improving my coding skills.

 ## Information